onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

         # components over multiple nodes - here we deploy entire service on
         # a single node
         cluster:
+          # Domain name of the provider within Docker network, will be appended
+          # to all nodes specified below
           domainName: "oneprovider.localhost"
           autoDeploy: true
           nodes: